iOS 6: Understanding Location Services

 Maps, directions, and location-based apps depend on data services.
 These data services are subject to change and may not be available in all geographic areas, resulting in maps, directions, or location-based information that may be unavailable, inaccurate, or incomplete.
 Compare the information provided on the device to your surroundings, and defer to posted signs to resolve any discrepancies.

-For information on using Location Services to track your location in Maps and other applications, see the user guide for your product.
+- For information on using Location Services to track your location in Maps and other apps, see the user guide for your product.

 Turning Location Services on or off